Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

 Let Grass Grow Taller

 Cutting your grass down to the nibs just creates a perfect environment for weeds.
-Raise your mower blades to at least 2 inches so that your grass can grow tall and proud.
+Instead, raise your mower blades to at least 2 inches so that your grass can grow tall and proud.
 Not only will your yard look lush, you’ll be helping to stop the weeds in their tracks.

 You can keep weeds from gaining a foothold in your garden with edging.
 Putting up a border between your lawn and the flower beds keeps grass out and weeds by extension.